5 Best Left Handed Golf Clubs for Southpaws

 Who are the Most Famous Left Handed Golfers?

-While playing golf left handed may have provided distinct drawbacks in years past, thankfully that is continuing to change.
+While playing left hand golf clubs may have provided distinct drawbacks in years past, thankfully that is continuing to change.
 Many companies now offer excellent clubs that can be made for left handed as well as right handed players.
 With golf greats such as Phil Mickelson in the game, equipment and training for southpaws will likely continue to improve.